-This self-paced, asynchronous online Professional Development course is intended for teachers and other educational staff, as well as parents and administrators who work with young people with special needs, ages 4 to 21.
-In addition, people from many other career circles may find this course useful, including theatre artists and civil rights/disability rights advocates.
-Online participants will acquire skills in conducting creative drama and music activities for students who have a wide range of disabilities as well as abilities.
-When you employ these newly acquired inclusive skills, your students will gain much improved communication, self-esteem, cooperation, applicable academic content, and a sense of fun.
+This self-paced, online Professional Development course is intended for teachers and other educational staff, as well as parents and administrators who work with youth with special needs, ages 4 to 21.
+In addition, people from other career circles may find this course useful, including theatre artists and civil rights/disability rights advocates.
+Online participants will acquire skills in conducting creative drama and music activities that improve students' communication, self-esteem, cooperation, sense of fun, and applicable academic content.

 Highlights include Universal Design for Learning,

 Multiple Intelligences, National Core Arts Standards, lesson plans, quizzes, and ongoing communication with your online instructor via the assignments.
 This course was crafted by Leslie Fanelli, Executive Director of the Arts Education Company, Theatre in Motion, honored by the Kennedy Center for the Performing Arts and part of the Tony Award-winning team at the Paper Mill Playhouse as Master Teacher of the Creative Drama classes for Special Needs populations.

 5 Continuing Education Units (CEUs) Participants will receive a Certificate of Completion.
 For 5 CEUs, particpants will complete and turn in all 14 assignments.

 Non-Credit ...
-Participants taking the course as Non-Credit have full access to the course and are welcome to do all the assignments, but will not turn them in to the instructor and will not receive a certificate.
+Participants taking the course as Non-Credit have full access to the course and are welcome to do the assignments, but will not turn them in to the instructor and will not receive a certificate.